nextflow-io/training/docs/basic_training/cache_and_resume.md

 !!! warning

-    If you delete or move the pipeline work directory, it will prevent the use of the resume feature in subsequent runs.
+    If you delete or move the workflow work directory, it will prevent the use of the resume feature in subsequent runs.

 The hash code for input files is computed using: